itskalvik/skeleton-action-recognition/README.md

                          convolutional neural networks.
 Since the NTU data is natively represented as graphs, it is converted to spectrogram(images) with the custom VirtualRadar layer.
+- `virtual_radar_example.ipynb`: Jupyter notebook with an example of VirtualRadar layer applied to skeleton data from Microsoft Kinect Azure camera.

 ## NTU RGB+D dataset

 The [NTU RGB+D dataset](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Shahroudy_NTU_RGBD_A_CVPR_2016_paper.pdf) can be downloaded from [here](http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp).